ljubobratovicrelja/libcv/README.md

 Step 8., 9. and 10. can be skipped, since resulting lib file (libopenblas.dll.a) can be successfully linked with VC.

+# Release Versions
+Version 0.1 is tagged because it was the version which [camera calibration](https://github.com/ljubobratovicrelja/camera_calibration) is developed with.
+But I can't guarantee the stability of library inside - it is only preserved because of the camera calibration project.

 # Contributions
 If anybody is interested to make a contrubution, you're welcome, and thank you!
 Of course at this point, coding conventions or such rules are not firmly